 I was visiting with a new friend, Janet, relaxing on her living room sofa in Bentonville, AR and our discussion made me realize I should share a few things about Mandy O’Brien.
 If you have met Mandy and her dad, Devlin O’Brien, then some things you might remember will be repeated, but if you have not… Well then for those of you that have not, I’ll begin at the beginning.

-Amanda O’Brien was born on June 20th to Devlin and Anne O’Brien, about eight years before you would have normally met her in Roosevelt, Colorado.
+Amanda O’Brien was born to Devlin and Anne O’Brien, about eight years before you would have normally met her in Roosevelt, Colorado.
 Devlin preferred to call her Mandy, a nickname that persisted through her life.

 Devlin, Dev to friends, worked full-time as a fireman and first responder, post-accident trauma medic in North Dearborn, Michigan.
 He married Anne at the end of her third college semester in East Lansing.
 She was studying fine art, dance and theater, but secretly dreamed of being something other than an actress or dancer.